 - Comfortable Living Spaces: Dogs need room to relax, play, and move around.
 Avoiding overcrowding is key to keeping pets comfortable and stress-free in your dog kennel business.
 Ensure your space has proper temperature control; too extreme heat or cold can quickly become problematic.
 These details are significant in running a successful kennel business and should be part of your business plan for a dog kennel.

-- Exercise and Play: Exercise isn’t just a bonus; it’s a must for any dog’s health and happiness.
-If you’re serious about your dog kennel business, ensure every pup has plenty of time to move, play, and socialize.
+- Exercise and Play: Exercise isn’t just a bonus but a must for any dog’s health and happiness.
+If you are serious about your dog kennel business, ensure every pup has plenty of time to move, play, and socialize.
 Not only does this ease stress, but it also shows pet owners you genuinely care.
 Building that kind of trust is enormous for your kennel business and should be part of your dog kennel business plan.

 When pets feel safe, secure, and happy, you will gain the trust of pet owners, and your kennel will build a reputation for being a caring and reliable place for their pets.